 Injuries and damage are common in any type of car accident, but there are certain effects more common in rear-end accidents.
 The injuries that result from being rear-ended (when the front bumper of a vehicle crashes into the back of another vehicle) range from minor to extreme.
 In any case, they can burden the victim with ongoing medical costs and vehicle damage costs.

-Let’s look at some of the most common physical and emotional effects of rear-end accidents.
+Let’s look at some of the most common physical and emotional effects associated with rear-end accidents.

 7 Most Common Physical Injuries from a Rear-End Car Accident